kinit-sk/mdok-style-psycomark2026/README.md

 ## Code Usage
 1. To retrain the Qwen3-32B model, run the enclosed code mdok-style.py.

-2. Run predictions using the fine-tuned Qwen3-32B model on dev and test splits.
+2. Run predictions using the fine-tuned Qwen3-32B model on the dev and test splits and save them as dev_silver.jsonl and test_silver.jsonl.

 3. Retrain self-trained Qwen3-32B model by running the enclosed mdok-style_robust.py script.